Waste and Recycling Policies and Guides

 Containers will not be replaced if they are in a serviceable condition and it is the householder’s responsibility to clean them.
 Private companies are available to offer this service.
 The council does not offer a cleaning service or clean bins even if this was not the fault of the current resident.

-Where black bins are lost or stolen from a property they will be replaced with a 140 litre / 180 litre container, as appropriate regardless of whether a 240 litre bin was at the property previously.
+Where black bins are lost or stolen from a property they will be replaced with a 180 litre container regardless of whether a 240 litre bin was at the property previously.

 Provision of Replacement Bins